Gwash3189/dnd-dw-crossover/rules.md

 The rules presented below are mostly for *behind the screen* mechanics.
 It simply gives structure specific type of play style.
 On the players end, the game is the same, fighters still announce that they 'swing their sword' and the monk still announces 'I grab the arrow out of the air'.
 You *should not* announce a move name, you should first describe what your character or monster is doing, and then follow through with the mechanics.

 However, these rules put a **greater** emphasis on DM & Player description, or ensuring your game is 'fiction first'.
 In addition to more fiction, these rules also implement **partial successes** for **attack rolles** and **ability** and **skill checks**.
-Lastly, they **remove initiative** in favor of a more 'fiction first' fighting style, and require the DM to make 'hard' or 'soft' moves.
+Lastly, they **remove initiative** and **actions** in favor of a more 'fiction first' fighting style, and require the DM to make 'hard' or 'soft' moves.

 For more information on hard or soft moves, or how to run combat in this way, checkout [Dungeon World](www.dungeon-world.com).

-### General Rules
+## General Rules

- * Ammo
+### Ammo
 * Ammo is represented as a 'count'.
-   * This does not represent the exact amount of arrows etc.
+* This does not represent the exact amount of arrows, bolts, etc.
 * Instead this represents that the ammo is available to you
  * Ammo can be spent by soft / hard moves

- * Distance
+### Distance

+Different tags to represent how far away something is.
+These are mechanics that should be attached to weapons and other mechanical items.
+They should not be used as part of your descriptions.

 * *Hand*: It’s useful for attacking something within your reach, no further.
 * *Close*: It’s useful for attacking something at arm’s reach plus a foot or two.
 * *Reach*: It’s useful for attacking something that’s several feet away—maybe as far as ten.
 * *Near*: It’s useful for attacking if you can see the whites of their eyes.
 * *Far*: It’s useful for attacking something in shouting distance.

 ## Moves